-The Proximity Toolkit allowed our colleagues - most of whom were not involved in the toolkit design and coding - to rapidly design a large variety of proxemic-aware ubicomp systems.
-Suffice to say, the toolkit was invaluable.
-Instead of struggling with the underlying low level implementation details, both colleagues and students were able to focus on the design of novel interaction techniques and applications that considered people's use of space.
-This includes comprehensive systems such as the proxemic media player by Ballendat et al. [2], and other applications presented in [7].
+The Proximity Toolkit allowed our colleagues - most who were not involved in the toolkit design and coding - to rapidly design a large variety of proxemic-aware ubicomp systems.
+The toolkit was invaluable.
+Instead of struggling with the underlying low-level implementation details, colleagues and students focused on the design of novel interaction techniques and applications that considered people's use of space.
+This includes comprehensive systems such as the proxemic media player by Ballendat et al. [2], and other applications presented in Greenberg et al. [9].